F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/ip_pipeline.rst

 Initialization
 ~~~~~~~~~~~~~~

 During this stage, EAL layer is initialised and application specific arguments are parsed.
-Furthermore, the data strcutures
+Furthermore, the data structures
 (i.e. linked lists) for application objects are initialized.
 In case of any initialization error, an error message
 is displayed and the application is terminated.